fbpx

 6. Windshield Wipers: This is a great hip mobility exercise to avoid placing excess stress on your low back.

 7. Bridge: As mentioned in exercise #2 above, strong core and glute muscles are essential for minimizing low back pain.
-The bridge is a great exercise to strengthen your glutes, and it’s safe to perform throughout pregnancy.
-Even though it involves lying on your back, you are moving the entire time, so it is perfectly safe.
+The bridge is a great exercise to strengthen your glutes, and it’s safe to perform throughout pregnancy..

 We hope these exercises help you to feel some relief.
 If your pain is severe, you might also consider seeking a prenatal certified acupuncturist or massage therapist.
 Having another pair of helping hands can go a long way towards bringing relief to a body working hard to grow a little one.